-Aston Villa as expected announced the signing of Hibernian midfielder John McGinn, who joins Villa on a four-year contract for an undisclosed figure – probably around the £2.5m-£3m mark.
+Aston Villa announced the signing of Hibernian midfielder John McGinn, who joins Villa on a four-year contract for an undisclosed figure – probably around the £2.5m-£3m mark.

 The all-action box-to-box midfielder had been a massive fan favourite during his time at Hibs and he isn’t short of positive references throughout his former club.